troytabrilla/anime-data-pipeline/README.md

 # Anime Data Pipeline

-A simple anime data pipeline to get familiar with some data engineering concepts.
+A simple anime data pipeline to try out some data engineering.